LifeSpan TR1200-DT3 Treadmill Desk Review

-Lifespan Fitness itself did not employ any engineers.
-This led to long-standing problems with some features, especially those around Bluetooth and the smartphone app, which never worked reliably and still don’t.
 Product reliability was always a concern because the Taiwanese factory wanted to make one treadmill base for both cardio fitness and office workstation applications.
-In fact, the service manuals for the office treadmills and running treadmills (e.g. TR800i, TR1200i) are exactly the same.
+In fact, the service manuals for the office treadmills and running treadmills (e.g. TR1200 and the TR1200i) are exactly the same.
 This instigated a fundamental conflict as to where to set the gearing ratios on the motor-flywheel-pulley-head roller power transmission system.
 The consequence of this is that the office treadmills have never had sufficient torque at low speeds, like the 1-2 mph speed that most workstation users are walking at.
 This led to a shortened useful life span for the costly motor, and mounting warranty claims over the years.
 (We get into all the nerdy details on this issue in our primer on Do Treadmill Desk Weight Ratings Really Matter? if you want to learn more.)

 From interviews with Lifespan executives over the years we learned that the company was never really on very solid financial footing.
 The tariffs imposed on China only affected some of the products that Strength Master made in their Chinese factory.
 But the pandemic, sadly, appears to have dealt a rather significant body blow to the company.
-In March of 2019, insiders tell us that Schenk simply “walked away from the company.”
-Clearly, the Taiwanese are in charge of what remains of Lifespan Fitness now, with the daughter of Strength Master’s CEO moving to Utah to oversee the operation as its new CEO.
-More recently, we learned from a wave of departing employees that they were told by the company that they were all being summarily laid off, without warning, “due to covid.”
+In March of 2019, insiders tell us that Schenk simply “walked away from the company,” purportedly after some internal scandal over nepotism.
+Clearly, the Taiwanese are in charge of Lifespan Fitness today, with the daughter of Strength Master’s CEO moving to Utah to oversee the operation as its new CEO.
+In 2019, we learned from a wave of departing employees that they were told by the company that they were all being summarily laid off, without warning, “due to covid.”